nextgis/docs_ngweb/source/layers_settings.rst

 * |attr_table_symbol| Feature table - the attribute is displayed in the identification window.
 * |attr_text_search_symbol| Text search - you can disable text search in the values of the attribute.
+* **!** Required - this field needs to be filled in if someone creates or edits a feature.
 * |attr_label_symbol| Label attribute - value from this fielsd is used as feature name for `search results <https://docs.nextgis.com/docs_ngweb/source/webmaps_client.html#ngw-webmaps-client-search>`_, `identification <https://docs.nextgis.com/docs_ngweb/source/webmaps_client.html#ngw-webmaps-client-ident>`_ and `bookmarks <https://docs.nextgis.com/docs_ngweb/source/webmaps_admin.html#ngw-map-bookmarks>`_.

 .. note:: To modify the labels visisble on the map itself, use `style settings <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#ngw-qgis-style-custom>`_